Tambua-WomenInTech-Blog/womenintechblog/README.md

 You have to add atleast one reviewer when creating a pull request, that must be approved by the reviewers first before merging

+### Merging a Pull Request

+Once a Pull Request has been approved, merge it to the `develop` branch.
+`Develop` is the default branch.